OWASP/www-project-modsecurity/tab_news.md

 The following is a lose collection of news and status reports since OWASP took over the project in Jan 2024.

+### Status 2024-02-04

+* The first release under new management: 3.0.12.
+Given Trustwave handed over the repo with the fix for CVE-2024-1019 scheduled but not released, we had to get going very fast.
+* The day after the release, a blog post went up that explains a different behavior in v2 and v3.
+It is in an area close to the CVE we fixed.
+We'll have to sort this out.
+* ModSecurity development has started again and Marc has merged a few PRs that have been open for quite some time.
+One of them addressed longstanding problem with t:cmdLine (PR 3051).
+* More talks with commercial integrators.

 ### Status 2024-01-26

 * Trustwave has transferred the ModSecurity repo to https://github.com/owasp-modsecurity/ModSecurity.